Display Accessibility Tools

 In the Department of Physics and Astronomy, the annual review consists of one of the two following:

-Please make sure to also hit "save" at the bottom of the page after uploading your guidance committee/shared expectation form, otherwise the form will not be added to gradplan.
+Please also make sure to hit "save" at the bottom of the page after uploading your guidance committee/shared expectation form; otherwise, the form will not be added to GradPlan.

 Form for Developing Shared Expectations and Goals